 - Obtain information to identify where water is found on Earth and that it can be solid or liquid.
 (Grade 2) Details...
 View more aligned curriculum...
-Give feedback on this alignment...
+Do you agree with this alignment?
 Thanks for your feedback!

 - Describe and graph the amounts and percentages of water and fresh water in various reservoirs to provide evidence about the distribution of water on Earth.
 (Grade 5) Details...
 View more aligned curriculum...
-Give feedback on this alignment...
+Do you agree with this alignment?
 Thanks for your feedback!

 Why is water important?
 For what purposes do we need water?
 Do you need water to survive?
 Does your food need water to grow?
 What would the world do without water?
 These are all questions we ask when learning about how important water is.